-Drawing outside the Box is designed and taught by Jessica Voorsanger , Jessie Brennan and Liane Lang with visiting lecturers Margarita Gluzberg, Mary Doyle and Roger Malbert amongst others.
-The aim of the course is to explore drawing from both both a personal and critical perspective¹.
+Drawing outside the box is taught by Jessica Voorsanger with Liane Lang, Jessie Brennan & visiting lectures by Margarita Gluzberg, Mary Doyle and Roger Malbert

 COURSE IN DETAIL

-The students will ultimately be working towards an exhibition at the beautiful contemporary gallery space The Art Pavilion at Mile End Park.
+The end of the year will culminate in a group show at the beautiful contemporary art space The Art Pavilion Mile End Park.